ArghyaChatterjee/bluerov2_ros/README.md

 ~~~~
 roslaunch orca_gazebo gazebo.launch --screen
 ~~~~
+### Start Simulation
+Click the `play` button inside Gazebo simulator to start the simulation.
+You will be able to see the ROV started to publish the transforms and robot model inside Rviz.

+### Manual Control
-For manual control, plug in your gamepad, hit the [menu button](https://support.xbox.com/en-US/xbox-one/accessories/xbox-one-wireless-controller) to arm the thrusters and start driving around.
+For manual control, plug in your gamepad, hit the [menu button](https://support.xbox.com/en-US/xbox-one/accessories/xbox-one-wireless-controller) (in my case, it's Right Back, RB) to arm the thrusters and start driving around.
+It's important to map the keys if you are using different joystick.
 Here's how the buttons are mapped:
 * Left stick up/down is forward/reverse
 * Left stick left/right is yaw left/right
 * Right stick up/down is ascend/descend